Eddie Andelman: WWZN (WMEX)

-In early 2002, Andelman joined WWZN, a direct competitor to WEEI in Boston that also featured former Red Sox play-by-play announcer Sean McDonough and Ryen Russillo.
+In early 2002, Andelman joined WWZN, a direct competitor to WEEI in Boston, which also featured former Red Sox play-by-play announcer Sean McDonough and Ryen Russillo.
 The station also acquired the rights to broadcast Boston Celtics games for five years.
 WWZN eventually sold its Celtics rights to WRKO and replaced all local broadcasts in October 2005 with a nationally syndicated lineup.